 When disclosing their own Patents, Patent Holders have to use the Patent Statement and Licensing Declaration Form (referred to as the “Declaration Form”) as stated in Section 4 of these Guidelines.

 Any communication drawing the attention to any third-party Patent should be addressed to the concerned Organization(s) in writing.
-The potential Patent Holder will then be requested by the relevant Organization(s) to submit a Declaration Form.
+The potential Patent Holder will then be requested by the Director/CEO of the relevant Organization(s) to submit a Declaration Form, if applicable.

 The Patent Policy and these Guidelines also apply to any Patent disclosed or drawn to the attention of the Organizations subsequent to the approval of a Recommendation | Deliverable.